e22m4u/js-repository/README.md

 ## Extension

-The `getRepository` method of the schema instance checks for an existing repository for the specified model and returns it.
-Otherwise, a new instance is created which will be saved for subsequent calls to the method.
+The `getRepository` method of a schema instance checks for an existing repository for the specified model and returns it.
+Otherwise, a new instance is created and cached for subsequent calls to the method.

 ```js
 import {Schema} from '@e22m4u/js-repository';